jxh01753/jxh01753.github.io/anki.md

 Anki is very popular with language learners, hobbyists and medical students to help them retain information.
 Language learners tend to like Anki/SRS because it allows them to learn and retain vocabulary a lot easier than with manual repetition/physical flashcards.

 Anki is (mostly) free software.
 It is available for free on Windows, macOS, Linux and Android, although there is a 25USD fee for the app on iOS devices.

-	I personally use Anki on Windows, macOS and iOS and I honestly would pay for Anki again.

 Anki has a [huge library of flashcard decks](https://ankiweb.net/shared/decks/) for a wide range of topics from Mandarin, English and Korean to Chemistry, Medicine and Physics.

 ```
 While there is a huge library of pre-made decks, most anki language learners recommend creating your own decks and adding your own cards.
 Especially if you are following a course/cirriculum.
 It is easy to lose track of what you need to learn.
 ```

 Anki is very versatile software and can be customised to suit the needs of the user.
 Because of this, it can be a little intimidating for first time users because there are so many options and ways to customise Anki that it can be overwhelming.

 ```
-I haven't gone too deep into the customisation side of Anki, I have only set up Anki to how I like to use it, so you may find after using it for a little while that you would like things to work differently and Anki allows for that.
+I haven't gone too deep into the customisation side of Anki, I have only set up Anki to how I like to use it.
+You may find after using it for a little while that you would like things to work differently and Anki allows for that.
 ```

 ## What you need